Spring Garden Revival

 Contact Maynard's Department of Public Works for Edging Debris Disposal & Municipal Right-of-Way Coordination

-Proper disposal of lawn edging debris in Maynard is essential for environmental compliance and community cleanliness.
-From April through November, residents must use biodegradable paper bags for yard waste—plastic bags are prohibited per MassDEP.
-Bulk materials such as metal, plastic, or concrete edging should be brought to the Transfer Station.
-Advance notification is required for any work near sidewalks, streets, or parkways, and coordination with the Department of Public Works (DPW) is necessary to protect street trees and municipal infrastructure.
-Immediate cleanup of materials is critical to prevent storm drain contamination, and staging should align with scheduled street sweeping.
-Edging projects may also be integrated with municipal sidewalk replacement, utility work, or beautification initiatives.
-Maynard Department of Public Works
+Proper disposal of lawn edging debris in Maynard is regulated to protect local infrastructure and the environment.
+Yard waste, including grass clippings and edging debris, must be placed in biodegradable paper bags from April through November—plastic bags are prohibited per MassDEP guidelines.
+For bulk materials such as metal, plastic, or concrete edging, residents should utilize the Transfer Station.
+Advance notification is required for any work near sidewalks, streets, or parkways to coordinate with municipal right-of-way and street tree protection.
+Immediate cleanup is essential to prevent storm drain contamination and should be coordinated with municipal street sweeping schedules.
+For projects overlapping with sidewalk replacement, utility work, or beautification initiatives, contact the Department of Public Works.

 195 Main Street, Maynard, MA 01754